-- > The only thing that would prevent the migration semantics from being - > correct is if you could manipulate a migrated tunnel in such a way that - > you - > could do something nasty to the source namespace. - > - > Since a tunnel change command is also a tunnel rename command that should - > force any ipip tunnel into using ip addresses from the current - > namespace, which makes it safe, and thus unable to affect the source - > namespace. - > - > - > One example of a safety violation is that in GRE, the key participates in - > routing, and one might be able to set it so that a container sneaks its packets - > into another tunnel that it doesn't own.
-Don't know if 'ip tunnel' can be used - > to do other bad things.
+- > The only thing that would prevent the migration semantics from being - > correct is if you could manipulate a migrated tunnel in such a way that - > you - > could do something nasty to the source namespace. - > - > Since a tunnel change command is also a tunnel rename command that should - > force any ipip tunnel into using ip addresses from the current - > namespace, which makes it safe, and thus unable to affect the source - > namespace. - > - > routing, and one might be able to set it so that a container sneaks its packets